Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 "Since training with Stan, I can’t imagine working with betrayal trauma any other way."

+Before training in the PACT model 10 years ago, my couples therapy sessions often felt like a “talk fest.”
 While some clients made progress, I frequently felt something was missing, especially when helping couples shift the deep pain of betrayal trauma.

 Sessions could easily spiral into blame, emotional shutdowns, or endless rehashing of past hurts without significant progress toward healing.

-With Stan’s model, I learned how to stabilize couples quickly, anchor interventions in secure functioning and safety, and guide them through the emotional chaos of betrayal with greater effectiveness.
+I learned how to stabilize couples quickly, anchor interventions in secure functioning and safety, and guide them through the emotional chaos of betrayal with greater effectiveness.
 My clients began to experience real, sustainable repair.
 Healing became something they could feel in the room, not just talk about.

 Stan is a brilliant clinician and a gifted educator.
 He brings clarity, humor, and depth to every teaching moment, making complex ideas practical and accessible.